Ensure these variables are set at the repository or workspace level: # - `PHYLUM_API_KEY`: Phylum authentication token # - `BITBUCKET_TOKEN`: repository, project, or workspace access token with `pullrequest` (read) scope - step: name: Phylum Analyze image: phylumio/phylum-ci:latest clone: depth: ful

 The results will be provided in the pipeline logs and provided as a comment on the PR.
 The CI job will return an

-error (i.e., fail the build) if any of the analyzed dependencies fail to meet the project risk thresholds for any
+error (i.e., fail the build) if any of the analyzed dependencies fail to meet the established policy.

 There will be no comment if no dependencies were added or modified for a given PR.